 The Tracks project "Mechanics in Sports" is given as a course of 7.5 ects where you have the opportunity to develop skills to contribute to Objective 3, "Health and Well-Being", within Agenda 2030 – the UN's 17 global sustainable development goals.

-Tracks is something completely new, the aim is for students to work cross-disciplinary in courses that do not belong to any program or institution.
+The aim of Tracks is for students to work cross-disciplinary in courses that do not belong to any program or institution.
 These are challenge-driven courses or projects, where students from different programs work together to understand and solve complex societal challenges and deep research-driven challenges, as well as to develop, build, test and realize new processes, products and systems.
 All to get cross-border and attractive skills.
 The form of education provides the opportunity for a more individualized study period, where students create their own educational profiles and choose one or more Tracks courses based on their interests.
 They identify themselves what prior knowledge they lack and have the opportunity to obtain them.

 Registration and course information